 - Benin, Ghana, and Togo are partnered with the North Dakota National Guard

-- Botswana and the North Carolina National Guard
+- Botswana, Malawi, and Zambia and the North Carolina National Guard

 - Burkina Faso and the D.C.
 National Guard

 - Cabo Verde and the New Hampshire National Guard

 - Senegal and the Vermont National Guard

 - South Africa and the New York National Guard

 - Tunisia and the Wyoming National Guard